cellinebutuem/cellinebutuem.github.io/README.md

 ### Work history

 - Brazilian Air Force - System Administrator (Jun.
 2016 - Jul.
 2019; Dec.
 2020 - Present)
-   - Provided second-level support for all linux based server class systems.
-   - Resolved issues and escalated problems with knowledgeable support and quality service.
+   - Management and support of more than ten Linux servers (Ubuntu and Debian) with different services, such as file server (Samba), e‑mail, website and DNS.
-   - Implemented and administered e-mail and web server and service (Zimbra Collaboration Open Source and Joomla!), using VMware Software.
+   - Implementation and administration of e‑mail server and service (Zimbra Collaboration Open Source) in multiple virtual servers (VMWare).
+   - Shell script development for backup and maintenance of e‑mail accounts (Zimbra).
+   - Support and administration of several websites Joomla! in a Docker structure.
+   - Administration of Microsoft Active Directory (Windows server 2019) users and groups accounts and attribute modification optimization through Windows PowerShell scripting.

 - CUBi Energia - Data Analyst (Dec.
 2019 - Dec.
 2020)
+   - Developed several algorithms to identify cost reduction opportunities relative to energy comsumption, using Python.
-   - Data collection procedure optimization by developing a process automation system using bash scripting and Python.
+   - Data collection procedure optimization by developing a process automation system using shell scripting and Python.
-   - Energy consumption data gathering, pre-processing and validation for multiple clients using Python for finding cost reduction opportunities.
+   - Energy consumption data pre‑processing and validation for multiple clients, using Python and BigQuery.
-   - Cloud-based (Google BigQuery) database maintenance for supporting cost reduction opportunity system.
+   - Cloud‑based (Google BigQuery) database maintenance for supporting the cost reduction opportunity system.

 - Brazilian Air Force - IT Support Technician (Dec.
 2006 - Aug.
 2014)
   - Configured hardware, devices and software to set up work stations for employees.